Allansford

 An assessment of population growth drivers in Allansford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch as of Nov 2025, Allansford's estimated population is around 1,537.
-This reflects an increase of 127 people (9.0%) since the 2021 Census, which reported a population of 1,410 people.
-The change was inferred from AreaSearch's estimate of resident population at 1,507 following examination of ABS' latest ERP data release in June 2024 and an additional 54 validated new addresses since the Census date.
-This level of population equates to a density ratio of 17.9 persons per square kilometer.
-Allansford's 9.0% growth since the 2021 census exceeded the SA4 region (4.2%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+The population of the suburb of Allansford is estimated at around 1,548 as of Feb 2026.
+This reflects an increase of 138 people since the 2021 Census, which reported a population of 1,410 people.
+The change is inferred from the resident population of 1,507 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+This level of population equates to a density ratio of 18.1 persons per square kilometer.
+Allansford's growth rate of 9.8% since the 2021 census exceeded that of the SA4 region (4.5%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Examining future trends, an above median population growth is projected for Australia's non-metropolitan areas, with the Allansford (SA2) expected to increase by 323 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.4% over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 317 persons to 2041, reflecting an increase of 13.4% in total over the 17 years.

 Frequently Asked Questions - Population